cloverww04/LAB-pet-adoption/README.md

 # UPDATE THIS README WHEN THE ASSIGNMENT IS COMPLETED

-* This assignment is completed
+* Part 2 is complete